 Find an Approved Solicitor on the Harpenden Building Society

-Q and A’s regarding the Harpenden Building Society Conveyancing Panel
+FAQs for the Harpenden Building Society Solicitor Panel

 I am in the process of selling my maisonette and the estate agent has just telephoned to say that the buyers are appointing a new solicitor.
 I am told that this is due to the fact that Harpenden Building Society will only deal with solicitors on their conveyancing panel.
 On what basis would a leading lender only engage with specific solicitors?

 UK lenders have always had panels of law firms they are willing to work with, but in the past few years big names such as Santander, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 15 years.

 Lenders blame a rise in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

 We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
 I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Harpenden Building Society.
 Apparently, being on the Harpenden Building Society conveyancing panel and acting on their behalf he must inform Harpenden Building Society if the balance of the mortgage advance is not just from me.
 I informed the bank about my parent’s contribution when I applied for the home loan so is it really necessary for this now to be an issue?